jefftriplett/jefftriplett.github.io/_posts/2020-01-20-my-morning-routine.md

 I set my daily wake-up light alarm to 6:30 am, which slowly lights the room up starting around 6 am as if it were daylight outside.
 Waking up to a bright room takes the edge off of the Winter blues for me.

 1. make my bed
-1. every other day I do a 20-minute workout including ~10 minutes of stretching with the [8fit.app](https://8fit.com/) (no affiliation).
+1. three days a week I do a 20-minute workout including ~10 minutes of stretching with the [8fit.app](https://8fit.com/) (no affiliation).
 1. pick out clothes for the day (I dream of rotating or automating this)
 1. weigh me
 1. shower, brush teeth, comb hair, etc